ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 from coming out of the servo pin while trying to crimp them.

 .. image:: ../../../images/CTimage7.png
+    :width: 450px

 .. image:: ../../../images/CTimage8.png
+    :width: 450px

-e) Insert the Servo Pins into a Servo connector, one pin on each side of
-       the middle slot of the servo connector.
+e) Insert the Servo Pins into a Servo connector, one pin on each side of the middle slot of the servo connector.

 .. image:: ../../../images/CTimage9.png
+    :width: 450px

 The cable is now ready for connection to your Pixhawk or APM Flight Controller.
 Note that the Shutter Pin (in this case the RED wire) will